reggiepangilinan/modus-ui/README.md

 npm i --save modus-ui
 ```

-Modus-UI is open-source.
+**modus-ui** is open-source.
 Here is the link to repo https://github.com/reggieboyYEAH/modus-ui

 ## How to develop?